How to conduct a business insurance inventory for your small business

 If you work in professional services you should consider purchasing errors and omissions insurance.
 Also known as professional liability insurance, this covers your legal costs and settlements in case a client sues you over a complaint that your work was inaccurate, late, or never delivered.

-Compare small business insurance quotes from trusted carriers with Insureon
+Find small business insurance quotes from trusted carriers with Insureon

 Complete Insureon’s easy online application today to compare insurance quotes from top-rated U.S. carriers.
 You can also consult with an insurance agent on your business insurance needs.
 Once you find the right types of coverage for your small business, you can begin coverage in less than 24 hours.